National Park Vacation Ideas

 - Ozark Road Trip — For those looking to travel more in the central U.S., the Ozark road trip is a great way to see the sites.
 Circle through Hot Springs National Park, the Ozark National Forest, the Buffalo National River and Ouachita National Forest.
 This is a trip you can take over a weekend, as the locations are located just a couple hours apart.

 - Tour the national parks in California — Take in all the sights that California has to offer with this road trip.
 For a round trip, start by visiting Point Reyes National Seashore, Redwood, Lassen Volcanic Park and Lava Beds National Monument.
 Then, come back home through the Plumas National Forest and make Yosemite your last stop.
 You can also make this a one-way trip of West Coast national parks, starting in San Francisco and ending in Oregon (either Eugene or Medford).
 If you choose this route, go from Point Reyes all the way to Lava Beds, and then head north to Crater Lake.
 This road trip would take about a week if doing the one-way itinerary, or 1.5-2 weeks for the entire tour.

 - Colorado national parks Tour — Spend time visiting Colorado’s highlights.
 Start in Denver and drive to the Rocky Mountain, then Colorado National Monument, Black Canyon of the Gunnison, Mesa Verde and Great Sand Dunes.
 Finish the trip by stopping at Florissant Fossil Beds National Monument on your way back.
 In total, this would be a week’s trip, spending a day at each attraction.

 Are you more into hiking, camping or the fantastic lodges?
 Which parks have made your vacation list?
 Let us know your favorite spots or the places you’d like to visit in the comments below.

-Check out more vacation and road trip resources below:
+Check out more road trip tips with this helpful planning resource: